Method acting: History and development

-"The Method" is an elaboration of the "system" of acting developed by the Russian theatre practitioner Konstantin Stanislavski.
-In the first three decades of the 20th century, Stanislavski organized his training, preparation, and rehearsal techniques into a coherent, systematic methodology.
-The "method" brought together and built on: (1) the director-centred, unified aesthetic and disciplined, ensemble approach of the Meiningen company; (2) the actor-centred realism of the Maly; (3) and the naturalistic staging of Antoine and the independent theatre movement.
+"The Method" is an elaboration of the "system" of acting developed by the Russian theatre practitioner Konstantin Stanislavski (1863–1938).
+In the first three decades of the 20th century, Stanislavski organized his training, preparation, and rehearsal techniques into a coherent methodology.
+The "method" brought together and built on the director-centred unified aesthetic and disciplined ensemble approach of the Meiningen company; the actor-centred realism of the Maly Theatre; and the naturalistic staging of André Antoine and the independent theatre movement.

 The "system" cultivates what Stanislavski calls the "art of experiencing", to which he contrasts the "art of representation".
-It mobilizes the actor's conscious thought and will, in order to activate other, less-controllable psychological processes, like emotional experience and subconscious behavior, both sympathetically and indirectly.
+It mobilizes the actor's conscious thought and will to activate other, less-controllable psychological processes, such as emotional experience and subconscious behavior, sympathetically and indirectly.
 In rehearsal, the actor searches for inner motives to justify action and the definition of what the character seeks to achieve at any given moment (a "task").

-Later, Stanislavski further elaborated the "system" with a more physically grounded rehearsal process, which is known as the "Method of Physical Action".
-Minimizing at-the-table discussions, he now encouraged an "active analysis", in which the sequence of dramatic situations are improvised.
+Stanislavski later elaborated the "system" with a more physically grounded rehearsal process, the "Method of Physical Action".
+Minimizing at-the-table discussions, he began to encourage an "active analysis", in which the sequence of dramatic situations are improvised.
 "The best analysis of a play", Stanislavski argued, "is to take action in the given circumstances."

-As well as Stanislavski's early work, the ideas and techniques of Yevgeny Vakhtangov (a Russian-Armenian student who had died in 1922 at age 39) were also an important influence on the development of the Method.
-Vakhtangov's "object exercises" were developed further by Uta Hagen as a means for actor training and the maintenance of skills.
+Another important influence on the Method were the ideas and techniques of Yevgeny Vakhtongav, a Russian-Armenian student who died in 1922, aged 39.
+Vakhtangov's "object exercises" were developed by Uta Hagen to train actors and maintain their skills.
 Strasberg attributed to Vakhtangov the distinction between Stanislavski's process of "justifying" behavior with the inner motivational forces that prompt that behavior in the character and the "motivating" behavior with imagined or recalled experiences relating to the actor and substituted for those relating to the character.
-Following this distinction, actors ask themselves "What would motivate me, the actor, to behave in the way the character does?"
+Following this distinction, actors ask themselves, "What would motivate me, the actor, to behave in the way the character does?"
 The contrast is the Stanislavskian question, "Given the particular circumstances of the play, how would I behave, what would I do, how would I feel, how would I react?"